ibm-cloud-docs/databases-for-postgresql/changing-config.md

 The command reads the changes you would like to make from the JSON object or a file.
 For more information, see the [reference page](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-configuration).

-## via API
+## Using the API

 There are two deployment-configuration endpoints, one for viewing the configuration schema and one for changing the configuration.
-To view the configuration schema send a `GET` request to `/deployments/{id}/configuration/schema`.
+To view the configuration schema, send a `GET` request to `/deployments/{id}/configuration/schema`.

-To change the configuration send the settings you would like to change as a JSON object in the request body of a `PATCH` request to `/deployments/{id}/configuration`.
+To change the configuration, send the settings you would like to change as a JSON object in the request body of a `PATCH` request to `/deployments/{id}/configuration`.

 For more information, see the [API Reference](https://cloud.ibm.com/apidocs/cloud-databases-api#change-your-database-configuration)